 Pros & Cons Of Welcome Bonuses

-As with everything in life there are pro’s and con’s so its up to you to weigh them up against each other and see whether you think its worth claiming a welcome offere when you sign up to a new betting site:
+As with everything in life, there are pros and cons, so it’s up to you to weigh them up against each other and see whether you think it’s worth claiming a welcome offer when you sign up to a new betting site:

-Sign up offers are one of the best ways to give you an intial boost when signing up to a new bookmakers, it allows you to bet more which can potentially result in bigger winnings should you be correct.
-It also allows you place more bets, so if you backed the wrong team at the start of the match you will have more money to bet in-play with in order to try and turn the situation to your advantage.
+Sign up offers are one of the best ways to give you an initial boost when signing up to a new bookmaker.
+It allows you to bet more which can potentially result in bigger winnings should you be correct.
+It also allows you place more bets, so if you are not confident on the bet you placed at the start of the match you will have more money to bet in-play with, in order to try and turn the situation to your advantage.

-They’re also a great way of testing out a new bookmakers, some will even let you claim a bonus without having to deposit anything which means you can have a look around at all the features available without actually having to spend any of your own money, this will help you find a betting website that you actually like and feel like you’d want to continue to bet at.
+They’re also a great way of testing out a new bookmaker.
+Some will even let you claim a bonus without having to deposit anything which means you can have a look around at all the features available without actually having to spend any of your own money.
+This will help you find a betting website that you actually like and feel like you’d want to continue to bet at.

-Finally the chance to earn some risk free cash is always a hard one to pass up, we all love free money right?
-Well theres nothing better than earning free money off off risk free bets whether you’re betting on the horse races or the premier league .
+Finally, the chance to earn some risk-free cash is always a hard one to pass up, we all love free money, right?
+Well, there’s nothing better than earning free money off of risk-free bets – whether you’re betting on the horse races or the Premier League.

-Betting promotions are often worded in a way which makes them sound incredibly appealing, but this is seldom the case always look at the terms and conditons first to ensure you fully understand what its all about.
-Over the past year or so we’ve seen these ridiculous enhanced odds promotions being changed from paid in cash to paid out in free bets which then go on to have a wagering requirement to be completed.
-Remember if it sounds too good to be true well then it normally is.
+Betting promotions are often worded in a way which makes them sound incredibly appealing, but this is seldom the case.
+Always look at the terms and conditions first to ensure you fully understand what it’s all about.
+Over the past year or so we’ve seen these a number of enhanced odds promotions being changed from paid in cash to paid out in free bets, which then go on to have a wagering requirement to be completed.
+Remember, if it sounds too good to be true then it normally is.

-We’ve already mentioned wagering requirements in some detail above but they are definietely a con and one you should consider whether you think you will be able to fulfill it with in the set time limit.
-Remember if you dont get through the wager requirement in the set time limit then you will lose your bonus, deposit and all winnings that havent gone above the wager requirement.
+We’ve already mentioned wagering requirements in some detail above but they are definitely a con and one you should consider whether you think you will be able to fulfil it within the set time limit.
+Remember if you don’t get through the wagering requirement in the set time limit, then you will lose your bonus, deposit and all winnings that haven’t gone above the wagering requirement.

-Max Winnings are generally added to free bets to prevent customers winning too much cash off their promotions, one of these is 888Sport who do put a limit on their treble odds offer to prevent a punter coming in and winning ridiculous sums of money.
+Max Winnings are generally added to free bets to prevent customers winning too much cash off their promotions, one of these is 888sport who does put a limit on their treble odds offer to prevent a punter coming in and winning ridiculous sums of money.

 What types of offers are available for new and existing bettors?

-There is quite the variety of bonuses for new customers :
+There is quite a variety of bonuses for new customers :

 Free Bet No Deposit:

 This is a very very rare welcome offer to see nowadays, only a few bookies in the online betting world will actually offer this to new customers.
-One currently offering this is Sky Bet who will give new bettors a £10 no deposit bonus when they sign up today.
+Every now and then you will find a betting site who will give new bettors a £10 no deposit bonus when they sign up on the site.

 Matched Deposit Bonus:

 These are much bigger and tend to be similar to casino bonuses and poker bonuses when it comes down to their terms and conditions.
 Usually having a much bigger wagering requirement.
-An example of this matched bonus is the £200 deposit bonus from 10Bet.
-This is a great type of bonus for premier league betting, especially when you’re covering a selection of bets on both the pre match and inplay betting.
+An example of this matched bonus is the £50 deposit bonus from 10Bet.
+This is a great type of bonus for Premier League betting, especially when you’re covering a selection of bets on both the pre-match and in-play betting.

 Risk Free Bets:

-These act in a similar way to a moneyback special would do, if your first wager loses then you will get the money back as a free bet to use again.
-In our expert opinion we feel that these offers are best avoided as if you win you don’t actually get anything.
-One online bookmaker who is offering this is BetBright who have a £50 risk free bet up for grabs.
+These act in a similar way to moneyback specials.
+If your first wager loses, then you will get the money back as a free bet to use again.
+In our expert opinion, we feel that these offers are best avoided as if you win you don’t actually get anything.
+One online bookmaker who is offering this is Betfair who has a £20 risk free bet up for grabs.

 Offers for existing customers:

-You certainly need to keep your eyes open for these as they come and go incredibly quick, normally released at the start of the day they can be for a variety of sporting events such as rugby league & rugby union, ice hockey etc. These offers will certainly give you a profit boost or two.
+You certainly need to keep your eyes open for these as they come and go incredibly quick.
+Normally released at the start of the day, they can be used on a variety of sporting events such as rugby league & rugby union, ice hockey etc. These offers will certainly give you a profit boost or two.

 Money Back Specials:

 This is where you’ll be rewarded with free bets up to a certain amount if your original bet doesn’t happen.
-Generally these are limited to a certain amount and can be available across all premier league, champions league, europa league and in fact every other sport under the sun.
+Generally, these are limited to a certain amount and can be available across all the Premier League, Champions League, Europa League matches – and in fact every other sport under the sun.

 Best way to turnover a wagering requirement

-Turning over your betting offer can be quite a challenge but if you know what you’re betting on it does make it significantly easier and remember each bookmaker normally has a minimum betting odds that you must wager on.
-Always remember to pick the sport you know most about as you dont want to be wasting any potential winings you could earn.
-Once you’ve chosen the sport you will want to refer to the terms and conditions (in this example we will be using 10bet’s who currently have 3 x Bonus + Deposit) so if we deposit £400 and claim a £200 welcome bonus we will need to wager £2000 before we can cash out. which when you think about it is very similar to a casino bonus
+Turning over your betting offer can be quite a challenge, but if you know what you’re betting on it does make it significantly easier.
+Remember, each bookmaker normally has a minimum betting odds that you must wager on.
+Always remember to pick the sport you know most about as you don’t want to be wasting any potential winnings you could earn.
+Once you’ve chosen the sport, you will want to refer to the terms and conditions (in this example we will be using 10bet’s who currently have 3 x Bonus + Deposit) so if we deposit £40 and claim a £20 welcome bonus we will need to wager £200 before we can cash out. which when you think about it is very similar to a casino bonus

-Now this isnt all about winning the most money off your £200 free, its about getting through it so any subsequent winnings from it are yours to keep.
-After trying this ourselves we have found the best way to do this is stay close to the betting odds requirement which is 1.5.
-This means every bet we place in order for it to contribute to the wager requirement will need to have odds greater than 1.5.
+Now, this isn’t all about winning the most money off your £20 bonus, it’s about getting through it so any subsequent winnings from it are yours to keep.
+After trying this ourselves, we have found the best way to do this is to stay close to the betting odds requirement which is 1.5.
+This means every bet we place in order for it to contribute to the wagering requirement will need to have odds greater than 1.5.
 So now you just need to scour the leagues, matches anything to find favourites or teams that you think may be undervalued and back them.
-Once you’ve placed a bet its just a matter of waiting it out, so if you’d of wagered £100 you would need to do this 11 more times before you’ve completed the turnover requirement and you can cash out any of your winnings.
+Once you’ve placed a bet it’s just a matter of waiting it out, so if you’d of wagered £10 you would need to do this 11 more times before you’ve completed the turnover requirement and you can cash out any of your winnings.

 Should you always claim a free bet offer when signing up?

-Theres a lot of debate going on about this, this is due to every welcome bonus having their own set of terms and conditions which can prevent you from cashing out your winnings.
-For instance if you choose to sign up to 10Betand claim their £200 deposit bonus, you will then be locked into their wagering requirement term this means that any winnings you got from your original cash deposit would need to be turned over a set amount of times, which means having to place around £1000 worth of bets before you can even cash anything out.
-This is great if you’re a serious gambler and know your stuff but if you’re just looking for a flutter here and there on the football then its probably best to swerve these types of offers, remember though to look out for promo codes and bonus codes as some of these free bets will require them.
+There’s a lot of debate going on about this.
+This is due to every welcome bonus having its own set of terms and conditions which can prevent you from cashing out your winnings.
+For instance, if you choose to sign up to 10Betand claim their £50 deposit bonus, you will then be locked into their wagering requirement term this means that any winnings you got from your original cash deposit would need to be turned over a set amount of times, which means having to place around £2500 worth of bets before you can even cash anything out.
+This is great if you’re a serious gambler and know your stuff, but if you’re just looking for a flutter here and there on the football, then its probably best to swerve these types of offers.
+Remember to look out for promo codes and bonus codes as some of these free bets will require them.

-For those of you looking for just a bit of extra cash we’d definitely advise that you claim the low value welcome offers (nothing above £50) as these will return the best value for money as normally the majority of them only require a 1x turn over before you can cash out any of your winnings, Sky Bet is great for this as you’ll only need to deposit £5 and you’ll be credited with a £20 free bet.
+For those of you looking for just a bit of extra cash, we’d definitely advise that you claim the low-value welcome offers (nothing above £50) as these will return the best value for money as normally the majority of them only require a 1x turn over before you can cash out any of your winnings, Ladbrokes is great for this as you’ll only need to deposit £5 and you’ll be credited with a £20 free bet.

-Remember its completely down to you whether you think the offer is worth it, some times its better to sign up to a site that you like the look of as opposed to whos offering the most money up front because in the long run bettor odds and a brand that looks after their exisiting customers will be much better for your betting experience.
+Remember it’s completely down to you whether you think the offer is worth it.
+Some times it’s better to sign up to a site that you like the look of as opposed to who’s offering the most money upfront – because, in the long run, better odds and a brand that looks after their existing customers will be much better for your overall betting experience.